 Nuisance Streamers: Understanding the Trend

-In the world of live streaming on platforms such as YouTube , Kick, and Twitch, a concerning trend has emerged: the rise of "nuisance streamers."
-These individuals engage in disruptive behaviors during their broadcasts, often prioritizing shock value and view counts over respect and legality.
+In the world of "IRL" ('in real life' live streaming) on platforms such as YouTube , Kick, and Twitch, a concerning trend has emerged: the rise of "nuisance streamers".

-Nuisance streamers are content creators who, during live broadcasts, engage in activities that disturb public peace, infringe on personal privacy, or disrespect cultural norms.
-Their actions can range from playing loud music in public spaces without consent to making culturally insensitive remarks, all in pursuit of increased viewership.
+These content creators engage in activities that disturb public peace, infringe on personal privacy, or disrespect strangers or cultural norms, all in pursuit of increased viewership.

 Notable Incidents